pubky/arcade/README.md

 - **Node.js**: Version 14.x or above is required.
 - **npm**: Version 6.x or above.
-- **Pubky SDK**: Required for integration with Pubky Core.

 Ensure that all dependencies are installed and the system requirements are met before proceeding.

 ## Environment Configuration

-Before running the project, make sure to configure the following environment variables in the `.env` file:

-- `PUBKY_API_KEY`: The API key for Pubky Core integration.
-- `HOMESERVER_URL`: URL for the homeserver that will store and synchronize game states.
-- `REACT_APP_OPENAI_API_KEY`: API key for accessing OpenAI APIs for AI features (if applicable).
-- `LIGHTNING_NODE_URL`: The URL for the Lightning Network node used for payments.

-Project is using default configuration, so everything that normally works for a React + Vite project should work out of the box.

 First, copy the env file:

 ```sh
 $ cp example.env .env
 ```

+Before running the project, make sure to configure the following environment variables in the `.env` file:

+- `VITE_HOMESERVER_PUBKY`: The homeserver's pubky.

+This project is using default configuration, so everything that normally works for a React + Vite project should work out of the box.

 Install dependencies and start the development server: